-- (1) If a violation relates to more than one Government contract, the Contractor may make the disclosure to the agency OIG and Contracting Officer responsible for the largest dollar value contract impacted by the violation. - (2) If the violation relates to an order against a Governmentwide acquisition contract, a multi-agency contract, a multiple-award schedule contract such as the Federal Supply Schedule, or any other procurement instrument intended for use by multiple agencies, the contractor shall notify the OIG of the ordering agency and the IG of the agency responsible for the basic contract, and the respective agencies' contracting officers. - (3) The disclosure requirement for an individual contract continues until at least 3 years after final payment on the contract. - (4) The Government will safeguard such disclosures in accordance with paragraph (b)(3)(ii) of this clause. - (G) Full cooperation with any Government agencies responsible for audits, investigations, or corrective actions.
+- (1) If a violation relates to more than one Government contract, the Contractor may make the disclosure to the agency OIG and Contracting Officer responsible for the largest dollar value contract impacted by the violation. - (2) If the violation relates to an order against a Governmentwide acquisition contract, a multi-agency contract, a multiple-award schedule contract such as the Federal Supply Schedule, or any other procurement instrument intended for use by multiple agencies, the contractor shall notify the OIG of the ordering agency and the IG of the agency responsible for the basic contract, and the respective agencies' contracting officers. - (3) The disclosure requirement for an individual contract continues until at least 3 years after final payment on the contract. - (4) The Government will safeguard such disclosures in accordance with paragraph (b)(3)(ii) of this clause. - (G) Full cooperation with any Government agencies responsible for audits, investigations, or corrective actions. - (d) Subcontracts. - (1) The Contractor shall include the substance of this clause, including this paragraph (d), in subcontracts that exceed the threshold specified in FAR 3.1004(a) on the date of subcontract award and a performance period of more than 120 days. - (2) In altering this clause to identify the appropriate parties, all disclosures of violation of the civil False Claims Act or of Federal criminal law shall be directed to the agency Office of the Inspector General, with a copy to the Contracting Officer.

-(d) Subcontracts.
+I.11 52.203-14 -- Display of Hotline Poster(s) (Nov 2021)

-- (1) The Contractor shall include the substance of this clause, including this paragraph (d), in subcontracts that have a value in excess of \$5.5 million and a performance period of more than 120 days. - (2) In altering this clause to identify the appropriate parties, all disclosures of violation of the civil False Claims Act or of Federal criminal law shall be directed to the agency Office of the Inspector General, with a copy to the Contracting Officer.
+(a) Definition.

-I.11 52.203-14 -- Display of Hotline Poster(s) (Oct 2015)
+United States, as used in this clause, means the 50 States, the District of Columbia, and outlying areas.

-- (a) Definition. - "United States," as used in this clause, means the 50 States, the District of Columbia, and outlying areas. - (b) Display of fraud hotline poster(s).
+(b) Display of fraud hotline poster(s).
 Except as provided in paragraph (c)-